-We have also invented a host of techniques in the search algorithms that we have decided to keep proprietary, at least for now.
-They include different formulations of the clearing problem, new branching strategies, custom cutting plane families, cutting plane generation and selection techniques, and machine learning methods for predicting what techniques will perform well on the instance at hand (for use in dynamically selecting a technique), etc.
+We have also invented a host of techniques in the search algorithms that we have decided to keep proprietary for now.
+They include different formulations of the clearing problem, new branching strategies, custom cutting plane families, cutting plane generation and selection techniques, etc.